 Pip, Pip, Hooray

 The California condor is a big type of vulture—its wingspan measures about 9 feet across.
 They are also a very endangered species.
-To help keep them from becoming extinct, we have a breeding facility at the Safari Park.
+To help keep them from becoming extinct, we have a reproduction facility at the Safari Park. penguin

-When our condor pairs lay an egg, keepers swap it out for a fake egg.
+When our condor pairs lay an egg, wildlife care specialists swap it out for a fake egg.
 The real egg is put in an incubator and carefully watched.
 California condor eggs start to hatch 52 to 54 days after being laid.

-The first stage of hatching, the chick ‘pips’ a hole in the shell.
-At this time, keepers carefully put it into the nest box (and remove the fake egg).
+The first stage of hatching, the chick "pips" a hole in the shell.
+At this time, wildlife care specialists carefully put it into the nest box (and remove the fake egg).
 It can take 48 to 72 hours for the chick to completely break out of the shell!

-Both the mother and father care for the chick.
+Both parents care for the chick.
 At first, one of the adults always sits on, or broods, the chick to keep it warm.
 As the chick grows, they won’t have to keep it warm, but will spend more time gathering food to feed their little one.